-Mechanistically, rodent models have shown that inflammation acts as a mediator between the amount of social isolation and reduced white matter integrity (Hermes et al. 2006; Karelina et al. 2009).
+Mechanistically, rodent models have shown that inflammation acts as a mediator between the amount of social isolation and reduced white matter integrity (Hermes et al., 2006; Karelina et al., 2009).
 Our results are also qualitatively consistent with this pathway in that reduced social network diversity correlated with reduced white matter integrity and increased systemic inflammation.
-While inflammation did not serve as an indirect mediator between white matter and social network structure, previous reports have found a direct link between white matter integrity and systemic inflammation throughout the human brain (Verstynen et al. 2013; Arfanakis et al. 2013; Wersching et al. 2010; Miralbell et al. 2012; Brück 2005).
-Inflammatory pathways reflect a general mechanism through which peripheral systems can interact with the central nervous system by visceral afferent transmission or by crossing the blood brain barrier (Banks et al. 1991; Ek et al. 2011; Hampel et al. 2005; Tracy 2002; Trapero & Cauli 2014; Yirmiya & Goshen 2011).
-Pro-inflammatory cytokines such as IL-6 are produced by microglia as part of a normal brain cell functioning (Nakanishi et al. 2007; Shigemoto-Mogami et al. 2001).
-If the normal inflammatory immune response becomes chronic, increased levels of cytokines in the local microenvironment can lead to neuronal and glial dysfunction and death (Ramesh et al. 2013).
-Oligodendrocytes in particular may be more sensitive to raised levels of pro-inflammatory cytokines (di Penta et al. 2013).
-Furthermore, inflammatory cytokines are known to have a role in initiating "sickness behavior", which includes social withdrawal as a symptom (Eisenberger et al. 2011), and acute social stress leads to increased levels of IL-6 and TNF- $\alpha$ (Slavich et al. 2010).
+Although inflammation did not serve as an indirect mediator between white matter and social network structure, previous reports have found a direct link between white matter integrity and systemic inflammation throughout the human brain (Brück, 2005; Wersching et al., 2010; Miralbell et al., 2012; Arfanakis et al., 2013; Verstynen et al. 2013).
+Inflammatory pathways reflect a general mechanism through which peripheral systems can interact with the central nervous system by visceral afferent transmission or by crossing the blood brain barrier (Banks and Kastin, 1991; Tracey, 2002; Hampel et al., 2005; Ek et al., 2001; Yirmiya and Goshen, 2011; Trapero and Cauli, 2014).
+Pro-inflammatory cytokines such as IL-6 are produced by microglia as part of a normal brain cell functioning (Shigemoto-Mogami et al., 2001; Nakanishi et al., 2007).
+If the normal inflammatory immune response becomes chronic, increased levels of cytokines in the local microenvironment can lead to neuronal and glial dysfunction and death (Ramesh et al., 2013).
+Oligodendrocytes in particular may be more sensitive to raised levels of pro-inflammatory cytokines (Di Penta et al., 2013).
+Furthermore, inflammatory cytokines are known to have a role in initiating 'sickness behavior', which includes social withdrawal as a symptom (Eisenberger et al., 2011), and acute social stress leads to increased levels of IL-6 and Tumor necrosis factor (TNF)-α (Slavich et al., 2010).
 Inflammation could therefore have potential social psychological consequences, possibly playing a role in social withdrawal.
 With larger sample sizes, it may be possible to detect such relationships.
 Also, it should be noted that the white matter structural changes that occur as a result of inflammation in socially isolated rodents are observed under a more extreme measure of social integration than is used in humans.
 The stricter isolation that the rodents experience may have more observable consequences than measuring social diversity and number of contacts in a normal human population.
 Low power is likely a significant reason why we did not detect the same inflammation-mediated relationship between social network measurements and white matter integrity.

 Previous human studies have also demonstrated a provisional association between measures of social network structure and both neuromorphology and brain function.
-In particular, Bickart and colleagues found that in humans, as social network size increases the volume of the amygdala is larger (Bickart et al. 2011) and the intrinsic functional dynamics increase between the amygdala and cortical areas related to social processing (Bickart et al. 2012).
+In particular, Bickart et al. found that, in humans, as social network size increases the volume of the amygdala is larger (Bickart et al., 2011) and the intrinsic functional dynamics between the amygdala and cortical areas related to social processing increases (Bickart et al., 2012).
 We found no correlation between social network size and pathways that directly innervate the amygdala itself.
 Instead, the portion near the corpus callosum most strongly associated with social network diversity appears to interconnect the prefrontal, medial parietal and limbic areas.
-Functionally, this cluster is associated with changes in functional connectivity of corticostriatal pathways.
-However, the current findings are not necessarily mutually exclusive from the findings of Bickart and colleagues as the prefrontal cortex, striatum and amygdala are all known to have strong functional associations (Dolcos & McCarthy 2006; Kim et al. 2012; Lee & D'Esposito 2012; Golkar et al. 2012; Ochsner & Gross 2005).
-Therefore the gray matter and functional network differences in amygdala processing may not be detectible in the white matter pathways that innervate the nucleus.
-It is also possible that we did not have sufficient power in our sample to detect differences in the white matter pathways to the amygdala.
-More work is needed to bridge our white matter findings with the gray matter and functional network findings previously reported.
+Functionally, this cluster is associated with differences in functional connectivity of corticostriatal pathways.
+However, the current findings are not necessarily mutually exclusive from the findings of Bickart and colleagues as the prefrontal cortex, striatum and amygdala are all known to have strong functional